 AirBnB is another option.
 I have used it a few times elsewhere for renting studio apartments instead of hotel room and originally it was great value but now whenever I look the prices are consistently more than a hotel room – especially once you add the cleaning fees and other fees.
 Prices here are as low as 3000 Yen a night for basic hotels and $10-$20 rider inn dorm type places so do compare before assuming Air BnB will be cheaper which sadly it no longer is.

-Love hotels are everywhere in Japan, understand that you need be not too prudish to use them as you will see guys with working girls coming and going as that is the big industry love hotels exist for in Japan but I have stayed in some and they were great.
+Love hotels are everywhere in Japan, understand that you need be not too prudish to use them as you will see guys with working girls coming and going as Japan has massive prostitution industry the love hotels exist for that but I have stayed in some and they were great.
 Big rooms and undercover parking, usually a little out of town but quite a few have food that can be ordered or simply ride to the nearest shops.
-The prices vary wildly but can be a real bargain.
+The prices vary wildly but many can be a real bargain.

 Agoda and Booking.com have finally started to list hotels here but lag behind local hotel search engines like Rakuten or Jalan or RuRuBu (JTB).
 If you use the Japanese hotel booking sites then you will need to use a translation service like Google to input your name in Katakana.
 You may also need to change the text to “Full width kana” In Japan not only do they use three alphabets they also use two different spacings for them and input forms will only accept one type.
-A good covertor is here.
+Yes it is bizarre ha-ha, a good convertor is here.

 Away from the major cities you will be the only non Japanese staying and they will look at the register when you first arrive and say Dr Livingstone I presume Mr. Warren? or what every your name is.
 All hotel staff have done English training but it might be the first time to use it and they might try then suddenly (nervously) switch back to Japanese.